-The causes for bruxism are unclear, but there are some probable reasons why a baby or toddler would grind his teeth:
+The causes for bruxism are unclear.
+Although commonly believed, teeth grinding is not related to worm infestation.
+The probable reasons why a baby or toddler would grind his teeth are:

-- Teething pain: Infants can clench their jaws as a response to the pain caused by teething (2).
+- Teething pain: Infants can clench their jaws as a response to the pain caused by teething.
 Grinding their teeth helps subdue the pain.

 - Ear infection: Pain caused by ear infection can radiate all the way to the lower jaw, making the baby grind his teeth as a response.
 Do note that ear infection is not a direct cause of bruxism.